 What is a no-claims discount and how does it work?

 If you hold a car insurance policy and do not make a claim, this is classed as a claim-free year.
 Car insurance providers reward customers for the number of claim-free years they build up over time, often referred to as a no-claims discount or a no-claims bonus.
 The exact discount that you will receive varies depending on the provider but according to the Association of British Insurers (ABI) this could be as much as 60% and some insurers may offer better discounts than others.
 It may also be possible to protect your no-claims discount, meaning you will get to keep your no-claims discount even if you go on to make a claim.
-We cover this in more detail later in the article.
+You can read more about how much it costs to protect your no-claims discount later in the article.

 How long does a no-claims discount last?